nimble-platform/frontend-service/README.md

 ```

 ### Environments
 There are various environment files for different build configurations.
-By default src/app/globals.ts is used.
+By default src/app/globals.ts and src/global-styles.css are used.

-In case you want to build using a different environment file (see src/environments/globals.[ENVIRONMENT].ts) execute
+In case you want to build using a different environment file (see src/environments/globals.[ENVIRONMENT].ts and src/environments/global-styles.[ENVIRONMENT].css) execute
 ```shell
 mvn clean install -Denv=[ENVIRONMENT]
 ```